SoftBank, Deutsche Telekom hit wall in Sprint, T-Mobile talks: sources

-(Reuters) - SoftBank Group Corp (9984.T) and Deutsche Telekom AG (DTEGn.DE) have reached an impasse in their talks to merge Sprint Corp (S.N) and T-Mobile US Inc (TMUS.O) over how many shares each would hold in the combined company, people familiar with the matter told Reuters on Monday.
+(Reuters) - SoftBank Group Corp and Deutsche Telekom AG have reached an impasse in their talks to merge Sprint Corp and T-Mobile US Inc over how many shares each would hold in the combined company, people familiar with the matter told Reuters on Monday.

 In a board meeting at Japan’s SoftBank on Friday, several directors expressed doubts about giving up control of Sprint in any deal, the sources said, the latest twist in on-and-off talks to unite the two U.S. wireless carriers that began earlier this summer.